ygrek/sqlgg/overview.md

 TODO
 ----

-* reuse prepared statements
-* query parameter placeholders are specific to database API, decide what to do
+* query parameter placeholders are specific to database API, substitute
 * choose better names for some common cases (WHERE id = ? etc)
 * fix line numbers in error output
 * enhance error reporting